 5 of 25

 Curving high above a bed piled with luxurious linens and plush pillows, this headboard makes a sensational style statement.
 Its elegant shape and lush tufting play off the dramatic bedding, but the linenlike quality of the fabric speaks to the bedroom's charming primitive qualities -- whitewashed paneled walls, jute rug, and wicker table -- marrying the rustic with the sublime.

 A pair of shamrock-green headboards sets the sweetly preppy tone in this bedroom designed for two.
-The cloudlike shape of the headboards is whimsical, but the crisp white linens and walls keep the whimsy in check to create a look that will last from childhood to teenage-dom.
-To conceal anything collecting beneath the bed, add a matching bed skirt for a polished finish.
+The cloudlike shape of the headboards is whimsical, but the crisp white linens and walls keep the whimsy in check to create a look that will last from childhood to teenagedom.
+To store items beneath the bed, add a matching bed skirt for a polished finish.

 To make an extra-luxurious statement, opt for a headboard in an elegant fabric and a rich color.
 Here, velvet and chocolate brown are the material and color of choice.
 A complementary blue-and-orange color pairing balances the rich brown, while a luxurious silk throw pillow keeps up with the velvety headboard's elegant demeanor.

 Proving that two is sometimes better than one, a double row of nailhead trim punctuates this headboard's simple shape and blue upholstery.
 In another double take, a mirrored wall behind the bed serves as a secondary headboard.

 16 of 25